 - Seek medical treatment for management of reflux or vomiting.

-- Using sugar-free chewing gum after meals can promote saliva flow.
+- Use sugar-free chewing gum after meals to promote saliva flow.
 Saliva is very important for protecting your teeth from erosion.

 Following exposure to strong acids, you can help to neutralise the acid by:

 - rinsing with water or a fluoride mouth rinse

 - rinsing your mouth with a sodium bicarbonate (baking soda) mouth rinse (one teaspoon of sodium bicarbonate in a glass of water)

 - Use a soft-bristled tooth brush with fluoridated toothpaste.